SergeantQuickscoper/fractal-explorer-awt/README.md

 ./scripts/compileAndRun.sh
 ```

+You can also directly compile `ExplorerMain.java` with javac and run it that way too.

 Have fun and feel free to open issues or contribute to the extended goals!

 ## Minimum goals before showcase (achieved)